 In the Index of Relative Socio-Economic Disadvantage (IRSD), the constituent characteristics relate to occupation, education, non-English speaking background and the economic resources of the household.
-There are currently 16 variables contributing to the index and the proportion of Aboriginal people is no longer a constituent variable of IRSD from 2011 (ABS).
+There are currently 16 variables contributing to the index and the proportion of Aboriginal people is no longer a constituent variable of IRSD (ABS 2018).
 This is the most frequently used and quoted SEIFA index.

 The Index of Relative Socio-Economic Advantage and Disadvantage (IRSAD) consists of 25 contributing variables.
 They summarise information about the economic and social conditions of people and households within an area, including both relative advantage and disadvantage measures.